SAP-archive/i40-aas/README.md

 - Standardized and secure communication interfaces and API to access Asset Administration Shells as the Digital representation of a physical asset (Digital Twin), that enable:
   - use a single AAS information model
-  - unambiguously identification of an asset in the network
   - secure access to asset information from cloud and edge
   - integration of assets without a communication interface (i.e. passive), e.g. via bar codes or QR codes pointing to Asset Management Solutions